 The Audit Committee comprises of Mr. Sakti Prasad Ghosh, Mr. Dipak Kumar Banerjee, Mr. Braja Behari Mahapatra and Mr. Kailash Nath Bhandari, Independent Directors.
 Mr. Sakti Prasad Ghosh is the Chairman of the Audit Committee.
 All the members of the Audit Committee are financially literate and have monetary or related financial management expertise.
 Mr. Manoj Agarwal, VP(Corporate Affairs) & Company Secretary of the Company acts as the Secretary to the Committee.
-The Chief Financial Officer and Head-Internal Audit of the Company attend the meeting of the Audit Committee also invites senior executives, as and when it considers appropriate to be present at the meetings of the Committee.
+The Chief Financial Officer and Head-Internal Audit of the Company attend the meeting of the Audit Committee.
+A representative of the Auditor is invited to the Audit Committee Meetings.
+The Committee also invites senior executives, as and when it considers appropriate to be present at the meetings of the Committee.